What Is the Long-Term Care Ombudsman Program?

 The Administration on Aging is an agency of the U.S. Department of Health and Human Services.
 This administration works to carry out the OOA's laws and requirements.

-The most common resident complaints involve the following:
+The most common resident complaints involve:

 - Wrongful eviction